Summary Sales Report Overview

 Figure 2.1.1.3

-The "Dept Group Customized" report type will be helpful to check the sales data for the selected department group(s) by comparing the overall sales for the locations.
+The "Dept Group Customized" report type will be helpful in checking the sales data for the selected department group(s) by comparing the overall sales for the locations.

 2.2 Full Summary